rushiagr/npf/content/blog/vagrant-shared-folder-in-mac-xenial-guest.markdown

     config.vm.synced_folder("/Users/apple/src/myutils", "/home/ubuntu/myutils")

-where [myutils](https://github.com/rushiagr/myutils) is where I keep all my commanline shortcuts, tricks, and other shortcut-ish stuff.
+where [myutils](https://github.com/rushiagr/myutils) is where I keep all my commandline shortcuts, tricks, and other shortcut-ish stuff.
 I Googled but couldn't find an article which described a way to fix this in one go, hence this blog post :)